Book and Digital Media Studies (MA)

 The second part of the second semester is spent writing your MA thesis.

-In History of the Book, you explore different aspects of the history of textual communication.
+In this research seminar on the History of the Book, you explore different aspects of the history of textual communication.
 We look at innovations in how books were made in the medieval and early modern period, investigating the interchange between book and society, developments in the physical appearance of books, and the relationship between the book and its producers and readers.
 You will conduct research using the rich primary sources contained in the special collections of libraries and archives in Leiden.

-In Contemporary Academic Publishing, you will look at the wider role and meaning of academic publishing, a large, international, and technologically innovative business, in society.
-The course covers the full publishing chain, from the work of authors, via the activities of publishing houses, to libraries and readers Extrapolating findings from academic publishing as a case-in-point, you will study new trends in publishing arising from the introduction of digital technology.
+In Dynamics in Scholarly Publishing, you will look at the wider role and function of academic publishing, a large, international, and technologically innovative business, in society.
+The course covers the full publishing chain, from the work of authors, via the activities of publishing houses, to libraries and readers.
+Extrapolating findings from academic publishing as a case-in-point, you will study new dynamics between stakeholders in in publishing, arising from the introduction of digital text technologies.

 To get an impression of possible topics, see the recent MA theses listed below.